Beat Back Bearings Failure in Three Easy Steps

 Fortunately it’s easy to prolong the life of your wheel bearings and ensure your safety while out on the road.
 Here are three easy steps you can take today.

-- Avoid contamination – Contamination is the most common cause of bearing failure and can lead to the development of dents or impressions in bearing rollers or raceways.
+3. Avoid contamination: Contamination is the most common cause of bearing failure and can lead to the development of dents or impressions in bearing rollers or raceways.
 One of the leading entry points for contamination is a failed wheel seal, which can let foreign material in but still hold lubricant in the hub cavity.
-To avoid contamination, always leave bearings in their original packaging until time of installation, install them in a clean environment, and replace wheel seals at the first sign of failure.
+To avoid contamination, always leave bearings in their original packaging until time of installation, install them in a clean environment, and replace wheel seals at first sign of failure.

 When it’s time to replace your bearings or seals, turn to Road Choice® for an integrated wheel-end solution.